 Precious and semi-precious stones

-Various forms of precious and semi-precious stones are used in creating Egyptian jewellery.
-The stones have various natural colours, and these colours are associated with various magical symbolisms, offering the wearer protection from all manners of evil and also conferring good luck on him or her.
+There are many forms of precious and semi-precious stones in Egyptian jewelry.
+The stones have various natural colours.
+These colours have many magical symbolisms, offering the wearer protection from all manners of evil and also conferring good luck on him or her.

 Egyptian Scarab Beetle

-The scarab Beetle jewellery can also be customised by inscribing the name of the owner on it, which ensures that the protection or good luck obtainable from the jewellery will affect the wearer alone.
-Scarab jewellery holds strong religious and magical properties, according to ancient Egyptian teachings.
+The scarab Beetle jewellery can also be customised by inscribing the name of the owner on it.
+It ensures that the protection or good luck obtainable from the jewellery will affect the wearer alone.
+Scarab jewelry holds strong religious and magical properties, according to ancient Egyptian teachings.

 Jewelry of the Dead